Character education: Modern scientific approaches

 Other neurological research is documenting how much the unconscious mind is involved in decision making.
 According to cognitive neuroscientists, we are conscious of only about 5 percent of our cognitive activity, so most of our decisions, actions, emotions, and behavior depends on the 95 percent of brain activity that goes beyond our conscious awareness.
 These studies show that actions come from preconscious brain activity patterns and not from people consciously thinking about what they are going to do.
 A 2011 study conducted by Itzhak Fried found that individual neurons fire 2 seconds before a reported "will" to act (long before EEG activity predicted such a response).
 This was accomplished with the help of volunteer epilepsy patients, who needed electrodes implanted deep in their brain for evaluation and treatment anyway.
 Similarly to these tests, a 2013 study found that the choice to sum or subtract can be predicted before the subject reports it.

 Evolutionary psychology, a new science, emerged in the 1990s to focus on explaining human behavior against the backdrop of Darwinian processes.
 This science considers how the biological forces of genetics and neurotransmissions in the brain influence unconscious strategies and conscious and proposes that these features of biology have developed through evolution processes.
 In this view, the cognitive programs of the human brain are adaptations.
 They exist because this behavior in our ancestors enabled them to survive and reproduce these same traits in their descendants, thereby equipping us with solutions to problems that our ancestors faced during our species' evolutionary history.
 Ethical topics addressed include altruistic behaviors, deceptive or harmful behaviors, an innate sense of fairness or unfairness, feelings of kindness or love, self-sacrifice, feelings related to competitiveness and moral punishment or retribution, and moral "cheating" or hypocrisy.

 Issues and controversies

 Scientific studies

-The largest federal study, to-date, a 2010 report released under the auspices of the U.S. Department of Education found that the vast majority of character education programs have failed to prove their effectiveness, producing no improvements in student behavior or academic performance.
+The largest American federal study to date, a 2010 report released under the auspices of the U.S. Department of Education, found that the vast majority of character education programs have failed to prove their effectiveness, producing no improvements in student behavior or academic performance.
 Previous and current research on the subject fails to find one peer-reviewed study demonstrating any scientifically validated need for or result from character education programs.
 Typically, support is attested to by referring to "correlations" (e.g., grades, number of disciplinary referrals, subjective opinion, etc.).